lumoe/obsidian-rollover-daily-todos/README.md

 By default, the plugin considers checkboxes containing 'x', 'X', or '-' as completed tasks that won't be rolled over.
 You can customize this by adding any characters that should be considered "done" markers.
 For example, adding '?+>' would also treat checkboxes like '[?]', '[+]', and '[>]' as completed tasks.
 This is useful for users of custom status markers like the [Obsidian Tasks](https://publish.obsidian.md/tasks/Introduction) plugin.

+The plugin supports Unicode characters, including complex emoji and grapheme clusters, in checkbox content.
+This means you can use emojis or special Unicode characters as status markers and they will be handled correctly.

 ## Bugs/Issues

 1. Sometimes you will use this plugin, and your unfinished todos will stay in the same spot.
 These could be formatting issues.